 It is a combination of aquaculture and hydroponics.
-Nitrifying bacteria grow on a media like gravel, clay pebbles or any other suitable material and convert the fish poop first into nitrites and then into nitrates which the plants will feed on and in this way remove from the system.
+Nitrifying bacteria grow on a medium like gravel, clay pebbles or any other suitable material and convert the fish poop first into nitrites and then into nitrates which the plants will feed on and, in this way, remove from the system.

-Nitrates and especially nitrites are very poisonous to fish and if they build up in the water they will kill the fish.
-So the nitrifying bacteria are essential to convert the fish waste into a form that the plants can consume.
+Nitrates and especially nitrites are very poisonous to fish and if they build up in the water, they will kill the fish.
+So, nitrifying bacteria are essential to convert the fish waste into a form that the plants can consume.

 This is another great way to recycle organic waste materials with the help of compost worms.
 In addition to keeping the water balanced you can grow many kinds of fruit, herbs and vegetables and even tasty fish like tilapia.